**INTERVIEWS FOR INCOMING FRESHMEN AND TRANSFER STUDENTS**

-At an Academic Planning Session, incoming freshmen meet with a teacher to discuss the transition to high school, pick your electives and world language, and discuss our placement recommendations for your core academic classes.
+At the interview, incoming freshmen and transfer candidates will meet with teachers or administrators to discuss the transition to high school, pick your electives and world language, and discuss our placement recommendations for your core academic classes.

-The first day of high school is Wednesday, August 1.
+The first day (Orientation) of high school is Wednesday, July 29, 2020.
 It’s time for the next step to get ready for that day: Academic Planning Sessions.

 First, let us set your mind at ease.
 We admitted you to St. Augustine and this session will not change that.
 The sessions serve two purposes: for all of us to get to know each other and to begin building your schedule.

 Below you will find an outline of the event and answers to frequently asked questions.
 As always, please contact the Admissions Office with any questions or concerns at email@example.com or (520) 751-8300.